PUB HLTH 7091 - Knowing What Works - Evaluation for Public Health

 Assessment Related RequirementsN/A

-Two quizzes using short answer or multiple choice will assess student understanding and application of course content from seminars, workshops and readings
+Two quizzes using short answer or multiple choice will assess student understanding of course content from seminars, workshops and readings.

 Integrated evaluation plan (2000 words) (45%)

 Each student will develop and report a detailed evaluation plan for a public health intervention, the scenario for which will be provided.
 The evaluation plan should use an integrated approach, drawing on mixed methods, and must include economic evaluation.

 All extensions for assignments must be requested, at the latest, by the last working day before the due date of submission.

 Extensions will generally be granted only on medical or genuine compassionate grounds.
 Supporting documentation must be provided at the time a student requests an extension.
 Without documentation, extensions will not be granted.
 Late requests for extension will neither be accepted nor acknowledged.

 Only the Course Co-ordinator(s) may grant extensions.

 Supporting documentation will be required when requesting an extension.
 Examples of documents that are acceptable include: a medical certificate that specifies dates of incapacity, a police report (in the case of lost computers, car & household theft etc.), a letter from a Student Counsellor, Education and Welfare Officer (EWO) or Disability Liaison Officer that provides an assessment of compassionate circumstances, or a letter from an independent external counsellor or appropriate professional able to verify the student’s situation.
 The length of any extension granted will take into account the period and severity of any incapacity or impact on the student.
 Extensions of more than 10 days will not be granted except in exceptional circumstances.

 Marks will be deducted when assignments for which no extension has been granted are handed in late.

 All assignments, including those handed in late, will be assessed on their merits.
 In the case of late assignments where no